You Are Not Alone

 Our goal is to have successful, safe adoptions for all our families, which is why we have compiled a list of useful information.
 We hope you will find it helpful, but we urge you to pick up the phone and call us if you feel worried or overwhelmed.
 Don’t think this will make you a bad parent.
 In our eyes, it will prove you know your limitations and when to reach out and ask for help.

 Florida Adoption Center (FAC) aims to provide services to all members of the Adoption Triad to enable them to live their best life.
 Living their best life means access to healthcare (physical and mental), healthy nutrition, education on making healthy choices for the benefit of the child and themselves, substance abuse education and treatment, and ways to reduce family stress.
 The ultimate aim is health for the expectant/birth parents, adoptive parents, and child(ren).
-The resources on this page are not intended to be all-encompassing but to provide information on essential topics that may be overlooked.
+The resources on this page are not all-encompassing but provide helpful information on essential topics.

 Support For The Adoptive Parents & Birth Parents Who Choose to Parent

 The staff of FAC is available to all adoption triad members as they discuss and process decisions, thoughts, and feelings before and after the adoption.
 We are committed to supporting adoptive parents as they adjust to their new parenting roles and birth parents who chose to parent.

 No one is born knowing how to be a great parent.
 We learn from our parents, family, and friends if we are lucky.
 If we are not fortunate enough to have been brought up with great role models, it is still possible to learn to be a good parent.
 We are committed to helping all parents be the best parents they can be.
 Parenting education is a great start.
 Here are a few examples:

 How & When To Tell A Child They Are Adopted